KDE/documentation-develop-kde-org/HIG/source/components/navigation/menubar.rst

    of removing them from view. **Exception:** It is acceptable to hide menu items completely if they are permanently unavailable on the user's system due to missing hardware capabilities.
--  Assign :doc:`shortcut keys <shortcuts>` to the most frequently used menu items (Ctrl+).
+-  Assign shortcut keys to the most frequently used menu items (Ctrl+).
 For well-known shortcut keys, use standard assignments.
 Use function keys for commands that have a small-scale effect (F2 = Rename) and ctrl key for large-scale effect (Ctrl+S = Save).